damolinx/vscode-sorbetto/README.md

 </p>

 ## Workspace Setup
 The **Setup Workspace** command automates all steps from [Adopting Sorbet](https://sorbet.org/docs/adopting) in one convenient place.
-When setting up `bundler`, this command will force local installation of gems via `bundle config set --local path 'vendor/bundle'`.
+This command configures `bundler` to install gems locally via `bundle config set --local path 'vendor/bundle'`.

 > **Note:** Do not use this command if you prefer globally installed gems; instead, follow the linked documentation to set up your workspace.